Maryland State Offer In Compromise Summary & Details

 - A request for a payment plan

-The taxpayer must file all required forms and payment, if any, to the Comptroller at the following address:
+The taxpayer must file all required forms and make payments, if any, to the Comptroller at the following address:

 Offer in Compromise Program